 - Ensure they wear proper safety gear, such as helmets and eye protection.

-Best Dirt Bikes for Teens Buying Guide
+Teenager Dirt Bikes Buying Guide

 To help you find the best dirt bike for teens, you need to determine what your child’s interests are, and what type of terrain you’ll be riding in.
 Your child might be interested in the sport of dirt biking, or they might only be interested in riding around in the dirt around the farm.